Optical quantum memory for noble-gas spins based on spin-exchange collisions: Protocols for light storage

-\section{Adiabatic mapping}
+\subsection{Adiabatic mapping}

-We now turn to analyze the adiabatic mapping, which is found optimal at the long-pulse regime $T\gg1/J$.
-In this mapping scheme, as exemplified in Fig.~\ref{fig:ADIABATIC}, $\hat{\mathcal{S}}$ is kept unexcited during the storage and retrieval to avoid the loss of excitations by the alkali-spin relaxation {[}cf.~Eq.~(\ref{eq:retreival efficiency}){]}.
+We now turn to analyze the adiabatic mapping, which is suitable for storage and retrieval of long-pulses satisfying $T\gg1/J$.
+In this mapping scheme, $\hat{\mathcal{S}}$ is kept unexcited during the storage and retrieval to avoid the loss of excitations by the alkali-spin relaxation {[}cf.~Eq.~(\ref{eq:retreival efficiency}){]}.
 The principle is that $\hat{\mathcal{S}}$ can mimic the dynamics of $\hat{\mathcal{P}}$ in the adiabatic regime, thus serving as a mediator whose excitation is negligible.